yanghengtang/tp/docs/DeveloperGuide.md

 This section describes some noteworthy details on how certain features are implemented.

-### Edit doctor/patient/appointment feature
+### Edit Appointment / Doctor / Patient feature

 **Introduction**

-This section describes the feature that allows users to edit doctors/patients/appointments in the MediConnect database by index.
+This section describes the feature that allows users to edit appointments/doctors/patients in the MediConnect database by index.

 #### Implementation

-The proposed edit doctors/patient/appointment mechanism is facilitated by `LogicManager` and it extends `Logic`.
+The proposed edit appointment/doctors/patient mechanism is facilitated by `LogicManager` and it extends `Logic`.
 It holds a `MediConnectParser` that parses the user input, and a `Model` where the command is executed.
 Additionally, it implements the following operations:

 * `LogicManager#execute()` —  Executes the given user String input and returns a 'CommandResult'